Tranmere Sailing Club welcome you to our website and hope you find it of interest.

 Our motor boaters, like their fellow yachtsmen can sometimes be looking for company on a local cruise along the river Mersey even on occasion out to the mouth of the river at New Brighton.

-The clubhouse is also available to members to hire for functions and events, it has a bar, meeting room and there is a fully fitted kitchen for use by members, which includes tea and coffee making facilities.
+The clubhouse is available for members to hire for their own use.
+There is a bar, meeting room and a fully fitted kitchen with tea and coffee making facilities.

 The club currently only offers peer training.
 The long-standing members of the club have decades of skills and knowledge, many have worked during their lives in the once thriving ship industry along the banks of the Mersey during its heyday.
 A lot of their knowledge cannot be found in books or DVD’s, but gained from personal experience.
 These members are always friendly and approachable willing to impart their “know how” to enthusiastic participants.